dmoneyUK/AccessLogParser/README.md

 Expected Result
 --------
 The application will read the log file and display the requests information in time order.
-The displayed requests are converted to UTC +0100 time zone to keep consistent.
+The requests timestamp are converted to minute level and in UTC +0100 time zone to keep consistent.

 Example:
 30/Mar/2015:10:11 +0100